 Seizing of Opportunity and Establishing of the Sui Dynasty

-But at the same time, many powerful clans still refused to follow his command, and tried their best to attack him.
+But at the same time, many powerful clans still refused to follow his command and tried their best to attack him.

-Encouraged by Dugu, Yang Jian snatched the throne, claimed himself as the new king, and named his new empire as Sui.
+Encouraged by Dugu, Yang Jian snatched the throne, claimed himself as the new king, and named his new empire Sui.

 Genuine Love of Queen Dugu and Emperor Wen of Sui

-Afterwards, Dugu assisted and encouraged her husband to expand the Sui Empire and unify the nation.
+Afterward, Dugu assisted and encouraged her husband to expand the Sui Empire and unify the nation.

-Queen Dugu the Intense Challenger of Polygamy
+Queen Dugu, the Intense Challenger of Polygamy

-Some contributive generals and officials were demoted or abolished by Queen Dugu, because they kept too many concubines.
+Some contributive generals and officials were demoted or abolished by Queen Dugu because they kept too many concubines.

 Changing of The Crown Prince

-Therefore, she played an important role in changing the crown prince from her first son to the second.
+Therefore, she played an essential role in changing the crown prince from her first son to the second.

 An Unfaithful Affair of the Emperor

-Queen Dugu was quite furious, and then killed this girl out of jealousy.
+Queen Dugu was quite furious and then killed this girl out of jealousy.

-The most powerful and brilliant prime minister of the Sui Dynasty, also the one that led Sui's army united the whole of the nation, was sent to manage Dugu's funeral and to construct her cemetery.
+The most powerful and brilliant prime minister of the Sui Dynasty, who led Sui's army to unite the nation, was sent to manageDugu's funeral and construct her tomb.